 “In Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”

-The Holy Spirit is the One who empowers this endeavor.
+The Spirit of the Holy One is the One who empowers this endeavor.
 He is the One who affects the rule of Messiah in the daily lives of His followers.
-Rabbi Yeshua, the Messiah, will return to earth a second time to usher in the rule of the Kingdom of Adonai and the Golden Age of Israel.
-He will return in His glorified body exercising all His Divine authority.
-Immediately upon His return He will begin His deliverance of Israel through a series of judgments.
+Rabbi Yeshua, the (real) Messiah of Israel and of all of the world, shall return to earth a second time to usher in the rule of the Kingdom of Adonai Avinu (our Father and our God) and the Golden Age of Israel.

-Thereafter, in the messianic age the final restoration of Israel will occur.
-The kingdoms of Judah and Israel will be reunited so that the two sticks “will once again flourish as one” (cf. Ezekiel 37:15-17).
+Thereafter, in the messianic age the final and complete restoration of Israel will occur.
+The kingdoms of Judah and Israel will be reunited so that the two sticks “will once again flourish as one” (cf. Ezekiel 37).
 At this time, armed conflicts around the world will completely cease, because Israel and its neighbors will live in peace.
-People will come from around the world to worship Adonai in the land of Israel.
+People will come from around the world to worship Adonai our God in His most sacred and cherished land of Israel.
 Isaiah describes this time when he says (Isaiah 2:2-4):